nikitas-theo/pcl/examples/readme.md

 Some example programs written in the PCL language.
+Disclaimer: most of these examples are written by other people and passed on to me as a means of evalauting the compiler.